 Instructions

-- Fill a small or medium pot with water and add the potatoes.
+- Boil and drain the potatoes.
+Fill a small or medium pot with water and add the potatoes.
 Bring to a boil and cook for 5-6 minutes, until potatoes are tender but not mushy.
 Drain well and transfer them to a medium or large mixing bowl.

-- Bring another small pot of water to boil and add the carrots.
+- Boil and drain the carrots.
+Bring another small pot of water to boil and add the carrots.
 Cook for 4-5 minutes, until carrots are tender.
 Drain well and add the carrots to the potatoes.

-- Drain the excess water through a colander and rinse under cold water.
+- Drain and blot the cucumbers.
+Drain the excess water through a colander and rinse under cold water.
 Drain and squeeze the excess water from the cucumber using your hands.
 Try to squeeze as much water as you can.

 Notes

-Store this potato salad in an airtight storage container and refrigerate for up to 1 week.
+Store leftover potato salad in an airtight storage container and refrigerate for up to 5 days.

 Nutrition